 The casino is a business, and the purpose of the house edge is to make a profit.
 Otherwise, gambling houses would not exist.

 In blackjack, the quality of the game directly affects the house edge.
-Professionals who have mastered card counting can achieve positive results in the long term of the game.
+Professionals who have mastered card counting can achieve positive results in the long term in the game.
 That's why the casinos will try to ban such players.

-House edge of each game is no secret, but in most cases, these figures are true only when you perfectly stick to the optimal strategy.
-Therefore, if you are still haven't decided which casino game is the best for you, don't be lazy to spend time and study statistics.
+House edge of each game is no secret, but in most cases, these figures are valid only when you perfectly stick to the optimal strategy.
+Therefore, if you still haven't decided which casino game is the best for you, don't be lazy to spend time and study statistics.
 Perhaps, you will radically change your preferences.

 - There is also no point in playing American roulette with a standard and a double zero if you can try your luck on European roulette.

 - In games such as craps, all you need is to study the odds for each type of bet because their profitability for a player can vary a lot.

 Remember, even a relatively stable casino game is possible only if you study the selected game's statistics and nuances.